charlielin99/notes-reminders/README.md

 # notes-reminders
 Files can be stored and called upon for easy troubleshooting within the terminal for personal use.

-Ex:

-1. touch ~/.gitforbash.txt
+1. touch ~/.fileName.txt
-2. nano ~/.gitforbash.txt
+2. nano ~/.fileName.txt
 3. paste contents
-4. cat ~/.gitforbash.txt
+4. cat ~/.fileName.txt